5 stabbed at Hanukkah celebration north of NYC

 The Orthodox Jewish Public Affairs Council for the Hudson Valley region tweeted reports that the stabbings took place at the house of a Hasidic rabbi while they were celebrating Hanukkah.

+According to public records, the home belongs Rabbi Chaim Rottenberg, who leads the synagogue adjacent to the residence.

 Several state and local officials have described the location of the stabbing as a synagogue.
-The rabbi’s home is next door to a synagogue.

 Saturday was the seventh night of Hanukkah.

+Cuomo, who called the stabbings a “cowardly act” has directed the State Police hate crimes task force to investigate the attacks.

+“Let me be clear: anti-Semitism and bigotry of any kind are repugnant to our values of inclusion and diversity and we have absolutely zero tolerance for such acts of hate,” he said in Saturday’s statement.
+“In New York we will always stand up and say with one voice to anyone who wishes to divide and spread fear: you do not represent New York and your actions will not go unpunished.”

 Weidel said the five people were taken to hospitals for treatment.
-It is unclear what the extent of their injuries are or a motive in the stabbing.
+It is unclear what the extent of their injuries were.
+Authorities have not provided a motive for the attack.

 The stabbings occurred a month after a man was stabbed while walking to a Monsey synagogue.
 The man required surgery.
+It’s unknown if the person suspected in that stabbing has been arrested.

 Jewish communities in the New York City metro area have been troubled following a deadly Dec.
 10 shooting rampage at a northern New Jersey kosher market.
 Six people died in the shooting, including the two killers, a police officer and three people who had been inside the store.
 New Jersey Attorney General Gurbir Grewal said the attack was driven by hatred of Jews and law enforcement.